adam-rumpf/combat-turtles/README.md

 <img src="images/screenshot_wall.png" width="250"/> <img src="images/screenshot_column.png" width="250"/> <img src="images/screenshot_explosion.png" width="250"/>

 Turtle AIs are written in Python and imported into the game by adding submodules to its `ai/` folder.
-Because the game, itself, is written entirely in Python, these AIs can be as simple or as complicated as the player wishes.
+Because the game, itself, is written entirely in Python, these AIs can be as simple or as complicated as the player wishes, and can make use of the full range of data structures and modules available in Python.
 A template and several example AI files are included in this distribution to give you a start, and a large number of built-in attributes and methods have been defined to make the process of AI design faster and easier.
 See the [instructions](#instructions) below for a complete guide.

 ## Dependencies

 This module was developed for Python 3.8.3.

 In an effort to maintain portability it uses only modules from the [Python Standard Library](https://docs.python.org/3/library/), including: `glob`, `inspect`, `math`, `os.path`, `random`, `tkinter`

-This module also makes use of an `Angle` class, developed as a standalone module available at [github.com/adam-rumpf/python-angles](https://github.com/adam-rumpf/python-angles), and included in its entirety in the `game/util/` folder.

 ## Credits